tobychui/arozos/README.md

 ### Manual Installation
 Before installing the ArOZ Online System, you need to firstly setup the package settings.

 1. Edit php.ini to increase the max file upload size setting.
 The php.ini file can usually be found in /etc/php/{php-version}/apache2/php.ini.
 Change the two lines below as follows:
   ```
   upload_max_filesize = 2048M
   post_max_size = 2048M
   ```

-2.Edit /etc/sudoers, add the following line at the bottom of the file.
+2. Edit /etc/sudoers, add the following line at the bottom of the file.
   ```
   www-data ALL=(ALL:ALL) NOPASSWD:ALL
   ```

 3. Edit /etc/apache2/apache2.conf, add the following two lines to the bottom of the file
   ```
   XSendFile on
   XSendFilePath /media
   ```

 4. Create directory at /media/storage1 and /media/storage2
   ```
   sudo mkdir /media/storage1 /media/storage2